We have 3 guests and no members online

 If you do not want to give me a feedback you can at least sign my guestbook .

-I have many things in my mind to add later besides Sinhala karaoke songs & Hindi karaoke songs, I am being the engineer of this site, it takes sometime, with thousand things I wanted to accomplish within 24hrs, it's so impractical, yet, I am so glad that I could record few songs and share it with you.
-One thing I want to bring you is Sinhala song lyrics.
+I have many things in my mind to add later besides Sinhala songs karaoke & Hindi karaoke songs, I am being the engineer of this site, it takes sometime, with thousand things I wanted to accomplish in near future, it's so impractical, yet, I am so glad that I could record few Sinhala songs and share it with you.
+One thing I want to bring you is Sinhala songs lyrics.
 There are few volumes in this sites you can access by going to Sinhala song lyrics page.

 Last but not least, perhaps the most important reason why I opened this site is to create an awareness to the severe world hunger, in some parts of the world and therefore, please do not waste food.
 Also please if you are a Sri Lankan living in abroad please join with me helping Empower A Village.
 Feed a child and support their education, it does not take much.
 See how simple it is.
 Visit the website.
 Be happy with whatever little you have, may peace prevail on earth, among communities, among nations, among races, religions, may peace and happiness prevail with you too!!!

-That is a Disney princess kind of a wish.
-Because as long as we think, the things around us are MINE and have the possessive nature we can only have a wishful hope.
+Now that is a wishful thinking.
+Because as long as we think, the things around us are MINE and have the possessive nature we can only have an unrealistic wish.

-Cherio, Tata or let me say Ayubowan once again! live healthy for long.
+Cherio, Tata or let me say Ayubowan once again! live healthy.

-Little history of world karaoke and sinhala karaoke
+Little history of world karaoke and sinhala song karaoke

 The word karaoke came from two Japanese words.
 The word karaoke can be separated into two words.
 "Kara", shorten word for "karano", meaning empty and then the second "oke", meaning orchestra.
 Translate into English as "empty orchestra".